Chapter 26, Death, Where Is Thy Sting?

 He had run from the far side of the garden.

 Adam looked at my flushed face in bemusement.
 It had been far too long since he'd seen me blush.
 He gently caressed my cheek with the backs of his fingers, and looked deeply into my eyes.
-"Beautiful," he whispered, his quiet voice registering awe.
+"Beautiful," he whispered, his voice an awed whisper.

 An empty planet needed replenishing.
 My smoldering eyes connected with Adam's.
 I knew we were up to the task.